annegautham/annegautham.github.io/experience/index.md

 ---
 layout: splashpage
 title: "Experience"
-description: Ever since high school, I have had the privilege of gaining valuable work experience through research internships at the university-level and through engineering internships in industry.
+description: Ever since high school, I have had the privilege of gaining valuable experience through research internships at the university-level and through internships in industry.
 filterable: true
 filter_tags:
   - all